haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/codes.md

 ## StringApplet to SageMath converter
 This enables us to import the **lattice of torsion classes** in SageMath from **[String Applet](https://www.math.uni-bielefeld.de/~jgeuenich/string-applet/)**.
 [String Applet](https://www.math.uni-bielefeld.de/~jgeuenich/string-applet/) can compute the Hasse quiver of torsion classes for an inputted algebra (which should be representation-finite special biserial).
-This module makes a data which we can use to construct and study the lattice of torsion classes in SageMath (e.g. the kappa map below), from the tex file exported by String Applet.
+This module makes a data which we can use to construct and study the lattice of torsion classes in SageMath (e.g. the kappa map below), from the TeX file exported by String Applet.

 - [converter.py](/files/converter.py)
 - [Manual](https://nbviewer.jupyter.org/github/haruhisa-enomoto/StringApplet-to-SageMath-converter/blob/main/Manual.ipynb)